hosamn/Fajr-Prayer-Times-wakeup/Readme.md

 # My Fajr Prayer Sleep Optimizer

-Goal is to find the best sleeping time to always getup for fajr easily

-By forming an almost constant sleep cycle
+App goal is to find the best waking/sleeping time to always getup for fajr easily, by forming an almost constant sleep cycle

 ![preview](1.jpg)